David Chan Yuk-cheung: Political life

 Chan was an independent candidate in the 1991 Hong Kong Legislative Council election for the Hong Kong Island West Constituency.
 He gained 29,413 votes.
 In 1995, he ran again in the Legislative Council election and gained 10,514 votes in the Financing, Insurance, Real Estate and Business Services constituency.
 He lost both elections.

 Death

-On 26 September 1996, activists on board the ship Baodiao arrived in the waters around the Diaoyu Islands.
+On 26 September 1996, activists on board the ship Baodiao arrived in the waters around the Senkaku Islands.
 Chan Yuk-cheung, along with 5 fellow activists, jumped into the sea and swam to the island wearing life jackets.
 While swimming, Chan's feet were caught by wires and his head was injured.
 He passed out in the water and remained upside down for several minutes, possibly suffering from asphyxiation.
 The Japanese Maritime Safety Agency assisted in the rescue effort, but were unable to revive him, and he died.
 When his coffin arrived at the Hong Kong Kai Tak Airport, it was covered with the Chinese national flag.